USAJOBS/help-center/faq/application/process.md

 The hiring agency may update your application status to **Reviewed**, but not all agencies provide this status.

-After the hiring agency reviews all applications, they will send the highest qualified applicants to the hiring official—these applicants will see a **Referred** status in their application status.
-All other applicants (not being considered) will see a **Not Referred** status.
+After the hiring agency reviews all applications, they will send the highest qualified applicants to the hiring official.

 ## 8. Interview